 Dental Practice Reputation Management

-Of all the medical disciplines, dentists face the harshest online environment, because fake reviews are a huge problem, and a large percentage of patients use the web to select a dentist.
+Of all the medical disciplines, dentists face the harshest online environment.
+Fake reviews are a huge problem, and a large percentage of patients use the web to select a dentist.

-A University of Michigan study, for example, found that 53 percent of participants considered the online reputation of a dentist the most important factor when selecting a dental provider.
-This explains clearly why a dental practice which fails to monitor its online reputation is a dental practice inviting financial ruin.
+A University of Michigan study found that 53 percent of participants considered the online reputation of a dentist the most important factor when selecting a dental provider.
+Therefore, a dental practice which fails to monitor its online reputation is inviting financial ruin.

 Optimal dental practice reputation management techniques include: